Frequently Asked Questions

 1. Yamaha EZ220. (the one we use in class)

-The price varies from £189 from Argos.
-It can be cheaper online.
-Argos often has a sale with this model and the price drops to about £135.
 This keyboard is quite sturdy.
 (The stand is not).
 It has lessons built in and the keys light up red so you can follow pre-set songs which is great when kids or adults are learning to play.
 It has an app that acts as a page turner for sheet music.
 Casio make similar models too so it's worth exploring what is available and try them out.